 However, as a result of the U.S. Supreme Court's decision in United States v.
 Windsor, same-sex foreign spouses of U.S. citizens and permanent residents became eligible to apply for green cards.
 The Court held that DOMA violated the equal protection guarantee of the U.S. Constitution and that the federal government cannot discriminate against married lesbian and gay couples for the purposes of determining federal benefits and protections.

-The bottom line is that any same-sex marriage that was officially, legally recognized in the U.S. or the country where it took place now counts for U.S. immigration purposes.
-You might want to read Sponsoring a Fiancé or Spouse for a Visa or Green Card for the basics of the application process.
+The bottom line is that any same-sex marriage that is legally recognized in the United States or in the country where it took place counts for U.S. immigration purposes.

 In order to successfully get a green card, all applicants must make it through USCIS's multi-step process.
 To start matters, the U.S. citizen spouse must fill out a petition on USCIS Form I-130.

 Just like a same-sex couple, you'll have to prove that your marriage is legally valid in the place it occurred.
 After the Supreme Court's later decision in Obergefell v.
 Hodges, all states must recognize same-sex marriages performed anywhere within the United States.
 Thus, if you and your spouse were married within the U.S., meeting the legal-marriage requirement isn't a problem.
 The USCIS also recognizes same-sex marriages that took place outside the United States, as long as the marriage is legally recognized in the country in which it occurred.